ktprime/emhash/README.md

 - more **efficient** than other's hash map implemention if key.value is some aligned (sizeof(key) % 8 != sizeof(value) % 8) for example hash_map<uint64_t, uint32_t> can save 1/3 total memoery than hash_map<uint64_t, uint64_t>.

-- it can use a **second/backup hash** if the input hash is bad with a very high collision by compile marco *EMILIB_SAFE_HASH* is set to defend hash attack(average 10% performance descrease)
+- it can use a **second/backup hash** if the input hash is bad with a very high collision if the compile marco *EMILIB_SAFE_HASH* is set to defend hash attack(average 10% performance descrease)

-- **lru** can be used if compile marco EMILIB_LRU_SET set for some special user case. for exmaple some key is "frequceny accessed", if the key is not in **main bucket** position, it'll be moved to main bucket from the tail to head and only  will be find only once during next time.
+- **lru** can be used if compile marco EMILIB_LRU_SET set for some special case. for exmaple some key "frequceny accessed", if the key accessed is not in **main bucket** position, it'll be swaped with main bucket from current position, and it will be probed only once during next access.

 - dump hash **collision statics** to analyze cache performance, number of probes for look up of successful/unsuccessful can be knowed from dump info.

-- choose *different* hash algorithm by set compile marco *EMILIB_FIBONACCI_HASH* or *EMILIB_IDENTITY_HASH*
+- choose *different* hash algorithm by set compile marco *EMILIB_FIBONACCI_HASH* or *EMILIB_IDENTITY_HASH* depend on use case.

 - **no tombstones** is used in this hash map. performance will **not deteriorate** even high frequceny insertion and erasion.

-- more than **5 different** implementation to choose, each of them is some tiny different can be used in many case for example some case pay attention on finding hot, some foucus on finding code(miss), and others care about insert or erase and somne on.
+- more than **5 different** implementation to choose, each of them is some tiny different can be used in many case for example some case pay attention on finding hot, some foucus on finding cold(miss), and others only care about insert or erase and so on.

-- many optimization with key is *integer*, some new feature is underdeveloing bfore statle to use.

 - it's the **fastest** hash map for find performance(100% hit), and fast inserting performacne if no rehash (**reserve before inserting**) and effficient erassion. at present from 6 different benchmark(4 of them in this bench dir) by my bench

 - It's fully tested on OS(Win, Linux, Mac) with compiler(msvs, clang, g++) and cpu(AMD, Intel, Arm).

+- many optimization with *integer* key, some new feature is underdeveloping if it's stable to release.

 # insert example